hkb29-infi/data-engineering-d1/README.md

 ## How to Clean Up

-To avoid ongoing charges, destroy all cloud resources when you are finished.
+To make sure there are no charges running in the back, we should destroy all cloud resources we used in the pipeline when done.

-1. Navigate to the `terraform` directory:
+1. So we will again go to the `terraform` directory:
     ```bash
     cd terraform
     ```